Postleaf/postleaf/.github/ISSUE_TEMPLATE.md

 ---

 Note: This issue tracker is ONLY for bug reports and feature requests.
-If this is a personal support issue, please ask on the chat instead: https://gitter.im/Postleaf/postleaf
+If this is a personal support issue, please visit postleaf.org/support.